adequatica/adequatica.github.io/_posts/2025-04-10-operating-system-independent-screenshot-testing-with-playwright-and-docker.md

 ### 1. Dockerfile for building a Docker build

-[Microsoft already provide Docker image with Playwright](https://playwright.dev/docs/docker), and it remains to supplement it with necessary settings for accepting Playwright commands:
+[Microsoft already provides Docker images for Playwright](https://playwright.dev/docs/docker), and it remains to supplement it with the necessary settings for accepting Playwright commands:

 ```bash
 FROM mcr.microsoft.com/playwright:v1.51.1